 - Housing Benefit.

 - The disability or severe disability element of Working Tax Credit.

 - Universal Credit.

-There are also rules on your relationship with the deceased that you’ll need to match.
-You’ll need to be either; the partner of the deceased when they died, a close relative or close friend of the deceased, the parent of a baby stillborn after 24 weeks of pregnancy or the parent/person responsible for a deceased child who was under 16.
+There are also rules on your relationship with the deceased that you’ll need to meet.
+You’ll need to be either: the partner of the deceased when they died, a close relative or close friend of the deceased, the parent of a baby stillborn after 24 weeks of pregnancy, or the parent/person responsible for a deceased child who was under 16.

-The Funeral Expenses Payment will help towards the costs of; burial fees for a particular plot, cremation fees, doctor’s certificate, travel to arrange or go to the funeral, the cost of moving the body within the UK (over 50 miles) and death certificates or other documentation.
-You can also get up to £700 for any other funeral expenses, such as funeral director’s fees, flowers or the coffin.
+The Funeral Expenses Payment will help towards the costs of fees for burial or cremation, doctor’s certificate, travel to arrange or go to the funeral, and death certificates or other documentation.
+As of April 2020, you can also get up to £1000 for any other funeral expenses, such as funeral director’s fees, flowers or the coffin.

 The money will be paid into you bank, building society or credit union account if you’ve already paid for the funeral.
-It will be paid directly to the organiser of the funeral if you have not paid yet.
+If you haven’t paid yet, the money will go directly to the organiser of the funeral.

 Funeral costs may be claimed from the estate left in your will.
-You can also plan for your own funeral and leave your wishes in your will document.
+You can also plan for your own funeral and make your wishes known in your will document.